ddadaal/ddadaal.me/README.md

 pnpm db:generate
 ```

-## Article view counts and SQL Server
+## Article view counts and SQLite

-The database layer uses Drizzle ORM's native `node-mssql` adapter.
-SQL Server support currently requires the release candidate, so `drizzle-orm` and `drizzle-kit` are pinned to `1.0.0-rc.4`.
-The table is defined in [src/db/schema.ts](src/db/schema.ts), and versioned SQL migrations are committed in `drizzle/`.
+The database layer uses Drizzle ORM's `node-sqlite` adapter on Node's built-in `node:sqlite` module, so no database server or native driver is required.
+The tables are defined in [src/db/schema.ts](src/db/schema.ts), and versioned SQL migrations are committed in `drizzle/`.

-For local development, copy `.env.test.example` to `.env.local` and use the SQL Server container described below.
-The application runs pending Drizzle migrations at startup after the target database has been provisioned.
-It does not create databases automatically.
+The database is a single file, `data/views.db` by default; set `SQLITE_DB_PATH` to change it.
+The file and its parent directory are created automatically, and the application runs pending Drizzle migrations at startup.

 ```bash
 # Reads .env.local, then .env; existing process environment takes precedence.
 pnpm db:migrate
 ```

 Drizzle tracks applied migrations, so running `pnpm db:migrate` again preserves existing counts.
 Migrations never run during image build or a visitor request.
-For integration tests, point the `AZURE_SQL_*` environment variables at a dedicated SQL Server database whose name ends in `_test`, then run `pnpm test:db`.

 Each article page opening (including refreshes and client navigation) records a page view after the browser mounts the page.
 Translations and the default URL share the same article ID and total.
 About pages are also counted.
 Lists, search, prerendering, link prefetches, and requests without browser JavaScript do not increment counts.